 That’s when a lot of time and money gets wasted.

 Employees are prone to distractions and information overload that make them uncertain about processes and tasks.
-Luckily, job aids can support workplace learning, helping them quickly remember or access the information they need to do the tasks at hand.
+Luckily, job aids can support workplace learning, helping teams quickly remember or access the information they need to do the tasks at hand.

 In this guide, we’ll go a step further and show you some of the best job aid examples you can use in your day-to-day operations to facilitate learning retention and boost productivity.

-But first, what’s a job aid?
+What is a job aid?

 12 best job aid examples for inspiration

 Before we talk examples, here’s a quick rundown of how to create a job aid that can genuinely help your employees:

 - Identify and understand your target employees’ needs and preferences.

 - Get buy-in from management to avoid any confusion later.